Extended Range Forecast

 Images: Shutterstock/gabriel12.
 Met Éireann HQ during Storm Emma 2018

-The signal from the C3S seasonal models for Ireland during the NDJ period is for above average temperatures.
-Rainfall amounts are less certain with the possibility of precipitation trending slightly below average overall.
+The signal from the C3S seasonal models for Ireland during the DJF period is for above average temperatures.
+Rainfall amounts are less certain with the possibility of precipitation trending near average overall.

-Mean temperatures during NDJ are signalled to be above average overall.
-Temperatures are likely to trend between 0.2 and 1.0°C above average over the three month period.
+Mean temperatures during DJF are signalled to be above average overall.
+Temperatures during the period are likely to trend between 0.5 and 1.0°C above normal.
+However, colder than average periods, where all winter hazards are possible, could still occur at times throughout DJF.

-The sea surface temperatures around Irish coasts are expected to be average to slightly above average during NDJ, trending 0.2 to 0.5°C degrees higher than normal generally, with the highest anomalies later in the period.
+The sea surface temperatures (SSTs) around Irish coasts and over the Atlantic are expected to continue above average during DJF.
+SSTs are trending 0.2 to 0.5 degrees higher than normal off the west and north coasts, with a trend of 0.5 to 1.0 degrees higher than normal off the south and east coasts.